ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 _The X Files is a fucking TV show.
 These people are acting like they're on a TV show to me.
 Maybe they'll get it if I hint that the government "agency" I work for is the X Files.
 If they don't there's a chance that my government aided harraser will go around asking if the X Files exists, which, is even better if you ask me._

-Tony Thompson had been very charitable with his time in those first two weeks; he chatted with me when he could and always responded with his opinion on whatever guitar pedal got brought up.
+Nicolas Senger had been very charitable with his time in those first two weeks; he chatted with me when he could and always responded with his opinion on whatever guitar pedal got brought up.

 I filmed myself on my iPhone playing the X Files theme over the weekend.

 I still wasn't sure if anything I was suspicious of was real - to be honest, I was hoping it wasn't and nothing would happen - so I do remember this as the last "normal" weekend of my life, where I didn't have the suspicion of being "watched" inside my own apartment, be it via a digital form of surveillance, or by someone looking at me through my windows, or something else I wasn't aware of.

-That said, on Monday when I returned to work, at sometime in the AM before Tony coudl wake up on the West Coast, I uploaded my video of me playing _The X Files_' theme song, and while sending the video over Slack to Tony, said out loud to my audio surveillance laptop the following:
+That said, on Monday when I returned to work, at sometime in the AM before Nicolas coudl wake up on the West Coast, I uploaded my video of me playing _The X Files_' theme song, and while sending the video over Slack to Nicolas, said out loud to my audio surveillance laptop the following:

 > "This is the only hint I'm gonna give you."